SFGLab/RepliSage/README.md

 For more details of the implementation, we suggest to our users to read the method paper of RepliSage.

+## Requirements

+RepliSage is a computationally and biophysically demanding project.
+It requires significant computing resources, both CPU and GPU.
+We recommend running RepliSage on high-performance workstations or HPC clusters equipped with a strong CPU and a GPU supporting CUDA (preferred) or at least OpenCL.

+RepliSage is tested and supported on Debian-based Linux distributions.

+Please note that even on powerful hardware, simulating a full cell cycle for a single chromosome with a polymer of 10,000 beads can take several hours to over a day.
+While the installation process is straightforward and thoroughly documented in our manual, running simulations will require patience and proper resources.

 ## Installation
 It is needed to have at least python 3.10 and run,